Skip to main content

 Donation Total: $60.00 One Time

-Lilian Blackman is a sweet, smart 5-year-old from North Carolina.
-She’s independent and witty and possesses the kind of cute, quiet giggle that is contagious.
-She loves Peppa Pig; catching bugs, frogs, and turtles; and playing with her twin sister, Everly.
+Lilian Blackman was a sweet, smart 5-year-old from North Carolina.
+She was independent and witty and possessed the kind of cute, quiet giggle that was often contagious.
+She loved Peppa Pig; catching bugs, frogs, and turtles; and playing with her twin sister, Everly.

 In April, Lilian’s parents, Miranda and Everett, noticed that one of her eyes was drifting to the side.
 Shortly after scheduling an eye appointment, one side of Lilian’s mouth began to droop, and she started to walk with a stagger.
 As panic and worry set in, they took Lilian to UNC Children’s Hospital, where their very worst fears were confirmed — on April 19, 2022, Lilian was diagnosed with DIPG.